 How to Bill Change Orders on AIA G702/G703

 Change orders are one of the fastest ways to turn a clean pay app into a rejection.
-This guide shows how approved change orders should flow through an AIA-style G702/G703 workflow — so your totals tie out and your billing gets approved.
+This guide shows how approved change orders should flow through an AIA-style G702/G703 workflow so your totals tie out and your billing gets approved faster.

 What Changes When a Change Order Is Approved?

-In an AIA-style workflow, an approved change order impacts your billing in a few specific places:
+In an AIA-style workflow, an approved change order affects billing in a few specific places:

-- Contract Sum to Date increases or decreases (base contract ± approved COs).
+- Contract Sum to Date increases or decreases (base contract plus or minus approved COs)

 If you only remember one thing…

-AIA-style billing is a chain: Approved Contract + COs → SOV → G703 totals → G702 totals.
-If one link is off, the reviewer finds it.
+AIA-style billing is a chain: Approved Contract + Approved COs → SOV → G703 totals → G702 totals.
+If one link is off, the reviewer usually finds it fast.

 Where Change Orders Show Up on G702/G703

 Exact field names vary by template, but the logic is consistent: change orders affect the contract amount and the SOV.
-That’s why CO mistakes commonly create “totals don’t match” rejections.
+That is why CO mistakes commonly create “totals don’t match” rejections.

 G702-Style Summary

-- Net Change by Change Orders (approved CO total)
+- Net Change by Change Orders for approved CO totals

-- Contract Sum to Date = base + approved COs
+- Contract Sum to Date = base contract plus approved COs

-- Everything else rolls from the continuation totals
+- The rest of the application rolls from the continuation totals

 G703-Style Continuation / SOV

-- COs usually appear as new line items or as adjustments to approved lines
+- COs often appear as new line items or as approved adjustments to existing lines

 - Line item values must match the approved SOV revision

-- Progress billing continues cumulatively per line item
+- Progress billing continues cumulatively by line item

 Two Common Ways to Handle COs in the SOV

 Different jobs enforce different standards.
-The “right” method is whatever your approved SOV and contract require — but these are the two patterns you’ll see most often:
+The “right” method is whatever your approved SOV and contract require, but these are the two patterns you will see most often:

 Method A: Add New CO Line Items

-You add one or more new SOV lines for each approved change order (or for each major CO scope bucket).
+Add one or more new SOV lines for each approved change order, or for each major CO scope bucket.

-- Cleaner history: base scope stays base scope
+- Keeps base scope separate from added scope

 Method B: Adjust Existing Line Values

-You modify scheduled values on existing line items (only if the SOV revision is approved).
+Modify scheduled values on existing line items, but only if the revised SOV structure is approved.

-- Can be acceptable when CO aligns tightly to an existing scope bucket
+- Can work when the CO closely aligns with an existing scope bucket

 What not to do

-- Don’t “hide” CO dollars by shifting values between unrelated lines.
+- Do not hide CO dollars by shifting values between unrelated lines

-- Don’t change prior period values to make totals work.
-That’s an instant red flag.
+- Do not change prior approved period values just to make current totals work

 The CO Mistakes That Get Pay Apps Rejected